mansakondo/activemodel-embedding/README.md

 [AttributesAPI](https://api.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html#method-i-attribute)!

 First, we have to define a custom type which...
-- Maps JSON objects to ActiveModel-compliant objects
+- Maps JSON objects to ActiveModel-compliant objects.
-- Handles collections
+- Handles collections.

 To do that, we'll add the following options to our type:
 - `:class_name`: The class name of an ActiveModel-compliant object.